Dilergore/wall-touchscreen-ha-control/README.md

 #### Double-Sided Tape for LCD
 This will help us to give the LCD a better look by filling the potential gaps between the frame and the screen.
 Since this is adhesive it will also help to keep the LCD inside the frame.

+#### Adhesive sealing tape
+This will be used on the edge of the frame (between the wall and the Ribba frame).
+This is matching the color of the frame and will make the solution prettier by filling the potential gaps between the wall and the frame.

 #### Raspberry PI 4
 Pretty straightforward I guess.
 The latest version with 4 GB of memory should be providing enough resources to show even the more complex HA dashboards.